-Its foundation comes from the idea that equitable access to high-quality education and research resources is a global imperative.
+The foundation for Open Content comes from the idea that equitable access to high-quality education and research resources is a global imperative.
 Over the last decade there has been much discussion about the merits of open standards, open source software, open access to scholarly publications, and most recently open data.

 The "Open content" movement has evolved out of this perspective.
 It is rooted in the idea that users don't just want to find information, they want to reuse it, manipulate it, and repackage it to meet their individual needs.